JoseSK999/floresta-docs/src/ch01-02-chain-backend-api.md

 }
 ```

-> Usually, in IBD we **fetch a chain of headers with sufficient PoW first**, and only then do we ask for the block data (i.e. the transactions) in order to verify the blocks.
+> Usually, in IBD we **fetch a chain of headers with sufficient PoW first**, and only then do we ask for the block data (i.e., the transactions) in order to verify the blocks.
 This way we ensure that DoS attacks sending our node invalid blocks, with the purpose of wasting our resources, are costly because of the required PoW.

 #### Others
 - `switch_chain`: Reorg to another branch, given its tip block hash.